-Turning off machines when they are not in use can result in enormous energy savings.*
+Turning off machines when they are not in use can help you save energy*

-There is a common misconception that screen savers reduce energy use by monitors.
-They do not.
-This misconception extends to other equipment, with many people believing that equipment lasts longer if it is never turned off.
-This incorrect perception carries over from the days of older mainframe computers.
-Enabling automatic sleep timers or manually turning monitors off is always the better energy-saving strategy.
+There is a common misconception that screen savers reduce energy use by computer monitors.
+This misconception extends to other equipment, with the assumption that equipment lasts longer if it's never turned off.
+This perception carries over from the days of older mainframe computers.
+Enabling automatic sleep timers or manually turning monitors off is likely a better energy-saving strategy.

-To maximize savings with a laptop, put the AC adapter on a power strip that can be turned off.
+To help maximize savings with a laptop, put the AC adapter on a power strip that can be turned off

 The transformer in the AC adapter draws power continuously, even when the laptop is not plugged into the adapter.

-The ENERGY STAR label indicates the most efficient computers, printers, copiers, refrigerators, televisions, windows, thermostats, ceiling fans and other equipment.
+The ENERGY STAR label indicates greater energy efficiency in computers, printers, copiers, refrigerators, televisions, windows, thermostats, ceiling fans and other equipment.

-Laptops use much less energy than desktop computers, resulting in long-term savings.
+Laptops generally use less energy than desktop computers, which can result in savings.

-You'll save energy by unplugging chargers when the batteries are fully charged or when the chargers are not in use.
+You can save energy by unplugging chargers when batteries are fully charged or when the chargers are not in use.

-Studies have shown that using rechargeable batteries for products like cordless phones and PDAs is more cost-effective than using throwaway batteries.
+Studies have shown that using rechargeable batteries for electronics can be more cost-effective than using throwaway batteries.